Joshdpaul/FishPassage/README.md

 A sample dataset of stream network, watershed polygons, and beaver dam barriers for the Chena River area of Interior Alaska is included in this repository for demonstration.
 The ```FishPassageModel.ipynb``` notebook references this dataset.

-The environment file ```FishPass.yml``` will allow you to run the ```FishPassageModel.ipynb``` notebook, and contains Jupyter Lab 3.5.3.
+The environment file ```FishPass.yml``` contains Jupyter Lab 3.5.3 and provides one option for you to run the ```FishPassageModel.ipynb``` notebook.
 Build this environment if you do not currently have a method of running Jupyter notebooks.
 Otherwise, simply confirm that the following packages are installed in an existing environment capable of running Jupyter notebooks:

 - ```geopandas``` 0.12.2
 - ```pandas``` 1.5.3
 - ```matplotlib``` 3.7.1

-If you aren't interested in running the demo notebook and just want to use the ```FishPass.py``` module, the only package required is:
+If you aren't interested in running the demo notebook and just want to start using the ```FishPass.py``` module, the only required package is:

 - ```pandas``` 1.5.3